Paratopic: Plot

 The game then cuts to the Smuggler, in the car once more, as they drive through the countryside.
 Numerous destroyed and mangled objects can be seen in the background.
 The game then cuts to the gas station.
 The Smuggler, apparently there a second time, again makes conversation with the mini-mart cashier while their car fills up with gas.
 The dark creature can again be seen beside the car.
 The game then cuts back to the Assassin as they break into the diner's back room.
 She kills the man, who was watching some of the tapes she was hired to retrieve.
 She watches one herself.
 The television screen she views it on displays nothing but static, but the Assassin is moved back in time to the moment she kills the man every time she views a tape.
 The game then abruptly cuts back to the scene that was playing out at the start of the game.
 The security guard walks out of the room, but a flickering television is in the place of his head and he appears to be nearly bisected.
 His body then unravels and vanishes into thin air, leaving only the television, which displays the message "BE SEEING YOU, FRIENDO."
 The game then abruptly cuts to the Assassin, armed with her revolver, walking through the forest where the Birdwatcher was.
 The Assassin stumbles upon the Birdwatcher's skinless, headless, warped, still-moving body, wrapped around a pole, with the camera the Birdwatcher had at the foot of the pole.
 The Assassin takes the camera.
 The game ends with the Assassin reporting the Birdwatcher's body to emergency services via telephone, hanging up when the operator asks for the Assassin's name.

 Reception

-The game received average-to-positive reviews from critics.
+Paratopic was positively received on its initial 2018 release.
+Rock, Paper, Shotgun listed it as one of their twenty-four best games of 2018, and their writer Nic Reuben had it in his personal top five.
+Bloody Disgusting writer Andrew King featured the game in a Best of 2018 editorial.
+At the 2019 Independent Games Festival, it was shortlisted for the Nuovo Award, and won the award for Excellence in Audio.
+Fact magazine listed Paratopic as having one of the 10 best video game soundtracks of 2018, comprising "industrial compositions full of smudgy beats and corroding '80s synths" that match the game's "visual and narrative dread ".

+In 2019, Burford said that while proceeds from Paratopic's sales allowed him to move out of the family home, and exposed him to more video games freelancing opportunities, he still could not afford medical insurance.

+Later reviews were more mixed, the Xbox version received a score of 60/100 on reviews aggregation website Metacritic based on 4 reviews.
 While critics praised the visuals and the game's tense, unnerving atmosphere, criticism fell on the game's short length, the story's abrupt ending, and monotonous gameplay segments.